REDFS12/Advanced-Web-Project-Movie-Explorer/README.md

 1. Create an account on [TMDb](https://www.themoviedb.org/).
 2. Request an API key through your account.
 3. Add this key to `api.js` in your fetch requests.
+(Through the Vite software implemented in a .env.local file but hidden by a .gitignore request. to upload to Github)

 ---